 Currently, one could consider three main divisions in web client configurations today:

 - Traditional PCs running Windows, Mac OS or Linux, with a screen/mouse/keyboard combination.

 - Smartphones, running Windows Phone, Android, iOS or BlackBerry OS, with either a touchscreen (most commonly used today), or thumb-pointer (once common but less so today).

 - Tablet devices, running Windows 8, Android or iOS, with a touchscreen and either “hard” or “soft” keyboard.

-These three different client environments create very different demands on how to display, and possibly receive, information.
+These three different client environments create very different demands on how to display, and possibly receive information.
 For instance, traditional PCs and tablets have plenty of screen area for rendering large and potentially complex layouts, whereas smartphones do not.
-Tablets and most smartphones use touchscreens which can be a very different way of selecting data or navigating the site or individual pages when compared to a traditional PC with mouse and keyboard.
+Tablets and most smartphones use touchscreens which can be a very different way of selecting data or navigating the site or individual pages when compared to a traditional PC with a mouse and keyboard.

 ASP.NET MVC can leverage its power from having a strong separation between the View and the Controller/Model towards handling this problem.

 In the diagram below, an example flight booking website is able to implement different views from the same controller, by routing the display rendering to different View classes upon detection of the browsing device type:

 The same data source(s) of flight information (Flights Model), along with the same queries and business logic to collate this data ready for display (FlightResultsController) can, therefore, be used to display flight results in different views depending upon whether the device is a traditional PC (FlightResultsViewPC), a tablet (FlightResultsViewTablet) or smartphone (FlightResultsViewSmartPhone), thus reusing as much code as possible, and reducing time to development and future maintenance.